-Tania Sargent - Deputy Headteacher
+Tania Sargent - Acting Headteacher

-Tony Carson - Co-Opted Governor - Vice Chair
+Tony Carson - Chair of Governors

 I started my own business in 1987 in Plymouth which is now celebrating over 30 years of service in and around our great City.
 I am Chair of the Plymouth and District Construction Training Group, which I have held for some 10 years.
 The group is focused on Apprenticeships and supporting Construction Employers achieve these goals for Young People.
 I became a Plymouth City Councillor in 2016 and my favourite role in the Council is to sit on Corporate Parenting.
 I was invited to join the Governing Body of Mount Tamar School in October 2018.
 I am proud to have helped give my children the best start in life and have seen them flourish from this platform.